Why I Would Never Go Back On The Oral Contraceptive Pill

 A Balanced Perspective

-That said, I’m not here to tell you what to do.
-My journey is just one story, and everyone’s experience is unique.
+The oral contraceptive pill is a powerful tool, but it’s not one-size-fits-all.
 What’s most important is that you feel empowered to make choices that are right for you.

 1. What were you told when you first went on the pill?